 2. Use Custom Paint Holders or Racks

-3. Decant Paint from the Citadel Pots into a Dropper Bottle
+3. Decant (Re-bottle) Paint from the Citadel Pots into a Dropper Bottle

 This option takes work.
 This is especially true if you’ve got a large collection of Citadel paints.
 But, if you’re truly concerned about spilling your paints, decanting to a dropper bottle is great idea.
 Of course, you might be a miniature painter who prefers dispensing paint from a dropper bottle and therefore any effort is worth the trouble.

-You do need to be careful about how you go about decanting GW paints into a dropper bottle.
+You do need to be careful about how you go about decanting Games Workshop paints into a dropper bottle.
 When you decant from a GW bottle to a dropper bottle, even the most meticulous of us will waste a good portion of paint.
-You won’t get all of it out of the original pot into the dropper bottle.
-Decanting into dropper bottles may be worth it only if you are doing so from new Citadel paint pots.

 You’ll need a few items, which I list below.
 There are other sites that can show you how to decant in detail.
 But, in general this is what you’ll want to have to transfer your collection of GW paints into dropper bottles.

-Stuff you need to decant from GW pots to dropper bottles
+Stuff you’ll need to decant from Citadel paint pots into dropper bottles

-Exhibit A: GW Paint Pots are Bad Design
+Exhibit A: Citadel Paint Pots Are Poor Design